-There’s a vast range of bikes available today, and irrespective of which bike you ride to work, there is one thing we all can benefit from, and that is the endless health benefits which cycling brings us.
-Cycling can improve our health, from our head to our toes, and here are just five of the main benefits which are hard to beat.
+There’s a vast range of bikes available today.
+Irrespective of which bike you ride to work, there is one thing we all can benefit from.
+That is the endless health benefits which cycling brings us.
+Cycling can improve our health, from our head to our toes.
+Here are just five of the main benefits which are hard to beat.

 1. Cycling is good for your heart

 We love cycling, and it appears as though cycling loves us too as according to the British Medical Association.
 Cycling just 20 miles per week halves our risk of coronary heart disease.
 Furthermore, studies suggest that cycling also increases cardiovascular fitness by 3-7% and can help to regulate our heartbeat.

 Cycling is one of the most enjoyable forms of exercise which enables you to lose weight, burn fat and become a fitter, healthier person.